Skip to main content

 • Use the Overmind web interface to configure rules and export the format

-• Run overmind changes submit-plan --help for parameter details
+• Run overmind terraform plan --help for parameter details

 For additional help, visit our support documentation or join our Discord community.